At Insight, we believe that connecting with the right therapist is crucial to realizing your goals.

 Emily is a licensed professional counselor who works in individual, family, and group contexts.
 Emily uses a strengths-based and solutions-focused approach to empower clients to overcome challenges and create the life they want.
 She sees adults, teens, families, and couples who are navigating life changes, experiencing anxiety or depression, struggling with stress or anger, having relationship concerns, and those who want to heal from past wounds.
 She also has experience working with survivors of abuse and those who perpetrate abuse.
 Emily uses a variety of therapeutic interventions, including those from cognitive behavior therapy, narrative therapy, and mindfulness, to create an individualized plan so that clients can change behaviors and maladaptive patterns of thinking.

-Rachel Niesen LCSW, SAC-IT (she, her, they/them)
+Rachel Niesen LCSW, SAC (she, they)

-Tracy Pederson LCSW (she, her, hers)
+Danyelle Okesanjo LCSW (she, her, hers)

 Tara Rollins MA, LPC, BC-DMT (she, her, hers)

 Tara has experience working with children and families, adolescents, and adults in a variety of nonprofit agencies, inpatient hospitals, residential treatment centers, community centers, schools, and outpatient clinics.
 She is a licensed professional counselor and a board-certified dance/movement therapist.
 Dance/movement therapy (DMT) integrates the creative process, movement, and verbal processing to help strengthen the body-mind connection and explore ways to express a client’s experiences in a unique and safe way to move toward healing and growth.
 She specializes in working with children who are on the Autism Spectrum or have experienced trauma due to abuse or being placed outside of their home.
 Tara also works with individuals experiencing anxiety, depression, ADHD, body-image issues/body-based traumas, and anger-management issues.
 Tara’s work is based on the belief that all individuals have strengths that can be used to overcome life’s challenges.
 Tara utilizes DMT and other creative and expressive modalities as well as mindfulness, Eye Movement Desensitization and Reprocessing (EMDR), and Cognitive Behavioral Therapy to help clients process their life experiences.
+More information on Tara can be found here: https://tararollins.com/

 Angela Schueffner MS, LMFT (she, her, hers)